6 dead in South Africa riots over jailing of ex-leader Zuma

-Army soldiers will be deployed to help police quell the violence, the South African National Defense Force said.

-Police said shops and businesses have been looted and vandalized.
-Traffic has been disrupted by rioters barricading major roads with burning tires and trucks, while cars have been attacked.
+A major mall and car dealerships around the affluent Rosebank area closed as protesters were reported in the area.
+Other retail centers in the east of Johannesburg, including Kempton Park, also closed Monday.

+In KwaZulu-Natal, people took appliances, including microwave ovens, television sets and clothing from stores in the Mariannhill and Umlazi areas.

-The violence was triggered last week when Zuma began serving a 15-month sentence for contempt of court.
-He had defied a court order to testify before a state-backed inquiry probing allegations of corruption during his term as president from 2009 to 2018.
+The violence began last week when Zuma began serving a 15-month sentence for contempt of court.
+He defied a court order to testify before a state-backed inquiry probing allegations of corruption during his term as president from 2009 to 2018.

-The Constitutional Court, the country’s highest court, will hear Zuma's appeal against the sentence on Monday.
+The Constitutional Court, the country’s highest court, was to begin hearing Zuma's appeal on Monday.

-The rioting by Zuma’s supporters started in his home region of KwaZulu-Natal province last week and over the weekend it spread to Gauteng province, which includes Johannesburg, South Africa’s largest city.

-The deaths — four in Gauteng and two in KwaZulu-Natal — appear to have been caused in the chaos and police are investigating, said police Col. Brenda Muridili.
-The police and national security forces have expanded their presence in both provinces to help quell the violence, said the statement.
-The extent of damage to property and businesses will be determined at a later stage, said police.
+Police were investigating the deaths — four in Gauteng and two in KwaZulu-Natal, said police Col. Brenda Muridili.
+The police and national security forces expanded their presence in both provinces to help quell the violence, authorities said.

-Police have warned that anyone using social media to encourage the rioting may be arrested and prosecuted.
+Police have warned that anyone using social media to encourage rioting may be arrested and prosecuted.

 Credit: Themba Hadebe